FREQUENTLY ASKED QUESTIONS

 Where are Guild Guitars made?

+The M, D and F body shapes are made in the USA inside our Oxnard, California factory.
 Our Newark St. electric guitars are made in South Korea, and our Westerly Collection acoustic guitars are made in China.
-Thus far, the M-20, D-20, M-40 and D-40 are all made in our Ventura County, California factory.
-We will gradually add on to the USA-made line, including D-55s, 12-string jumbos, and eventually, electric guitars.
+We will gradually add on to the USA-made line and include electric guitars.

 Can I order a custom guitar?